-Now then, the witnesses were slain in those days; but where they exterminated?
+Now then, the witnesses were slain in those days; but were they exterminated?
 They might have been slain literally, as they were, but then they rose again in their successors.
 Again, the day of Ezekiel was a slaying time.

-When Nebuchadnezzar, as far as he could, killed the witnesses, that was a slaying time; but he could not slay them until they had finished their testimony.
-Here, cast these three men into the fiery furnace; no, they shall complete their testimony first: not but what they have testimony to bear again afterwards.
-If you do not fall down and worship this golden image that everybody warships: how dare you to be singular, how dare you to be controversial; how dare you to call in question the wisdom of such a multitude of people?
+When Nebuchadnezzar, as far as he could, slew the witnesses, that was a When time; but he could not slay them until they had finished their testi-Here, cast these three men into the fiery furnace; no, they shall complete their testimony first: not but what they have testimony to bear again afterwards.
+If you do not fall down and worship this golden image that everybody worships: how dare you to be singular, how dare you to be conevery body; how dare you to call in question the wisdom of such a multitude of people?
 Why, you ought to be awed into submission by all this magnificence.
-Well, we are not careful to answer you in this matter: we know you are a mighty king, and we are poor things; but you may have a fiery furnace, or the devil if you like, we do not care what you have: we tell you this, that we will not bow down: our God, whom we serve, is able to deliver us, and if he is determined that we should be burned to death, we can bear it, because he will sustain us, but whether we are burned to death or not, we will not worship your God's, nor the image which you have set up.
-So, he commanded them to be cast into the furnace; and the mighty men that cast them in were slain, they were cast into the furnace, but they took the truth with them, Jesus Christ's truth was there, he descended there: a Divine Person came and walked in the furnace; not a hair of their heads was singed.
+Well, we are not careful to answer thee in this matter: we know thou art a mighty king, and we are poor things; but you may have a fiery furnace, or the devil if you like, we do not care what you have: we tell you this, that we will not bow down : our God, whom we serve, is able to deliver us, and if he is determined that we shall be burnt to death, we can bear it, because he will sustain us, but whether we are burnt to death or not, we will not worship thy gods, nor the image which thou hast set up.
+So he commanded them to be cast into the furnace; and the mighty men that cast them in were slain, they were cast into the furnace, but they took the truth with them, Jesus Christ's truth was there, he descended there: a Divine Person came and walked in the furnace; not a hair of their heads was singed.
 Now there is a very short three days and a half.
-I said just now these words could contract themselves into a very narrow space of time.
+I said just now these words would contract themselves into a very narrow space of time.
 The God of truth took care of them: they walked loose in the fire, uninjured.
-That is the reason Jonah got back again out of the sea, because he had the truth with him in the love of it; and the reason Saul could not slay David, because he had the truth with him; that is the reason Haman could not hang Mordecai, because Mordecai had the truth with him.
-Now this Babylon captivity, then, was a slaving time.
-Ah, but, Daniel, you shall go into the lion's den you have not been tried yet, you had better run away.
-No, I will still abide by the truth, and let everybody see I abide by it; I will throw my window open towards the mercy seat, toward the sacrifice, toward the presence of God, toward the promised land, and pray openly three times a day.
-Well, but there is the law going out, the law of the Medes and Persians, which alters not, that if any man ask a petition for 30 days of anybody except Darius he shall be cast into the lion's den.
+That is the reason Jonah got back again out of the sea, because he had the truth with him in the love of it; that is the reason Saul could not slay David, because he had the truth with him; that is the reason Haman could not hang Mordecai, because Mordecai had the truth with him.
+Now this Babylonian captivity, then, was a slaying time.
+Ah, but, Daniel, you shall go into the lions' den, you have not been tried yet, you had better run away.
+No, I will still abide by the truth, and let everybody see I abide by it; I will throw my window open toward the mercy cost to ward the presence of God toward the the mercy seat, toward the sacrifice, toward the presence of God, toward the promised land, and pray openly three times a day.
+Well, but there is a law gone out, the law of the Medes and Persians, which altereth not, that if any man ask a petition for thirty days of anybody except Darius he shall be cast into the lions' den.
 Well, I will complete my testimony.
-And he was cast into the lion's den, but he took the truth with him, and that truth shut the lions' mouths, and so Daniel said, the Lord has sent his angel, the messenger of the covenant, and shut the lions' mouths, that they have not hurt me.
+And he was cast into the lions' den, but he took the truth with him, and that truth shut the lions' mouth. lions' mouths, and so Daniel said, the Lord hath sent his angel, the messenger of the covenant, and shut the lions' mouths, that they have not hurt me.